dotlang/language/README.md

 Modules are source code files.
 You can import them into current module and use their public types and bindings.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports.
 You can also filter/rename imported identifiers to prevent name conflict.

-If an import path starts with `./` or `../` means the module path is relative to the current module.

 **Syntax**

 `import "/path/to/module"`